-It is a bright sunny winter morning in Bangalore at half-past ten.
+It is a bright sunny winter morning in Bangalore at half past ten.
 Mr. Mathias, a retired colonel, is sitting with his son Derrick in the waiting hall of a busy OPD in Synapse institute.
-Derrick had to cancel a meeting to accompany his father for consultation.
+Derrick had to cancel a meeting to accompany his father for consultation at the neurology hospital in Goa.
 Derrick was continuously texting on his smartphone, his father was only gazing at a picture on the wall without saying a word and sometimes even trying to use a softball with his left hand gifted by his granddaughter Samantha.
 They finally get called in after waiting for an hour.

-“Hi, Good Morning” Please have a seat, Says Dr.Mirza, a young neurologist as Mr. Mathias walks slowly with a cane in his right hand.
+“Hi, Good Morning” Please have a seat, Says Dr.Mirza, a young neurologist doctor in Panjim Goa as Mr. Mathias walks slowly with a cane in his right hand.

 “Hi, doctor” replies Derrick and helps Mr. Mathias sit on a cushioned chair and also takes a seat along with all the documents including fancy black and white films appropriately placed in a white file in chronological order.